 1. Dress Pants

 The right pair of dress pants are an invaluable dressy option.
 They can be dressed up with a sharp blazer and tie for dressy occasions where you want to give your suit a break, or can be the perfect go-to in more casual offices.
 They’re also going to give you the ability to transition from the office to your evening plans without skipping much of a beat.
 It also helps to consider the fabric.
-The cooler months can stand up to heavier fabrics like heavier wools, tweeds and the like, and then you can transition to lighter wools, blends, and crisp cotton as the temperatures rise.
+For the warmer months, go for lighter wools, blends, and crisp cotton as the temperatures rise.
 Do remember, though, to keep the look and fit as simple as possible.
 Don’t get sucked in by pleats, experimental cuffs, or tight fits that might make you feel uncomfortable.

 Go-To Look: Dark patterned dress pants, white/blue shirt, navy blazer, burgundy or navy tie.

 2. Dark Denim

 As the war between dressy and casual work environments rages on, there’s one power player that’s still the anchor of your wardrobe: dark denim jeans.
 Week or weekend, a crisp pair of dark denim is always going to be there for you.
 By keeping them dark you’re increasing their dressiness and they’ll take to a blazer and a tie just as easily as they will a t-shirt and your favorite sneakers.
 Whatever vibe you go with, selvedge, with some stretch, indigo, blue or black, just make sure they maintain a comfortable, yet fitted, look.
 Even though they’re denim, you’re still on the clock (even when you’re off it).

 Go-To Look: Indigo selvedge denim, grey patterned blazer, oxford, knit tie